Skip to main content

 The best way to start this essay is with an anecdote.
 Place the reader in your shoes so we can understand what you went through.
 The key is to show the reader with vivid imagery:

-“‘Adios mama.’
+“‘Adios, mama.’
 I hung up and slipped my phone back into my bag, only to be greeted by three sneering faces when I looked up again.
 ‘Hablasss inglesss?’
 Their American accents and teasing tone drew out the words so they were barely recognizable to a native Spanish speaker.
 ‘Tu estás en los Estados Unidos.’
 Another boy chimed in over his friends’ snickers.”

-Once you’ve established the discrimination you’ve experienced, explain the impact that had on you.
+Once you’ve established the discrimination you’ve experienced, explain the impact that it had on you.
 Did it mess with your performance in school because you were afraid to be criticized for your accent when you answered a question?
-Did you feel insecure about your looks and that made you try new hairstyles and outfits until you barely recognized yourself anymore?
+Did you feel insecure about your looks, and that made you try new hairstyles and outfits until you barely recognized yourself anymore?
 Did you stop participating in an activity you loved and feel unfulfilled?

 It’s really important to go a step beyond the comments and treatments you received from others and explore how you were emotionally and mentally impacted by being siloed into a single story.
 This is where the depth of your essay will come from and what will distinguish it as either strong or weak.